untoldengine/UntoldEngine/README.md

 ---

 ## Visual Editor

-To make using the Untold Engine easier, you can use the **Untold Engine Studio**.
-This is a stand alone editor that helps you create projects without the need to use CLI.
-It is designed to help you **prepare assets, compose scenes, and generate scene files** that are later used inside your game.
+To make using the Untold Engine easier, you can use the **Untold Engine Studio** — a standalone editor for preparing assets, composing scenes, and generating scene files used inside your game.
 [Download Untold Engine Studio](https://github.com/untoldengine/UntoldEditor/releases)

 ![untoldeditor-image-1](/docs/images/editor-highlight-1.png)

+---

 ## 🧱 Core Direction

-Untold Engine is being developed with the following goals:
+Untold Engine is built around three focused goals:

-- **Large Scene Rendering**
-  Striving to support LOD, geometry streaming, batching, and memory-aware systems for large datasets
+- **Large Scene Rendering** — LOD, geometry streaming, static batching, and memory-aware systems for large datasets, with continued improvements each release.

-- **XR / visionOS Support**
-  Expanding support for spatial input, AR workflows, and Vision Pro experiences
+- **XR / visionOS Support** — Spatial input, AR workflows, and Vision Pro support are functional today and expanding with each release.

-- **Metal-First Architecture**
-  Keeping the rendering layer close to Metal to maintain performance and control
+- **Metal-First Architecture** — The rendering layer stays close to Metal to maintain performance and control, without abstraction layers getting in the way.

 ---

 ## 🖼 Example Use Cases

-Untold Engine aims to support applications such as:
+Untold Engine is well-suited for:

 - XR applications (Vision Pro, ARKit-based apps)
 - Large-scale scene visualization (cities, archviz, datasets)